tendermint/tendermint/UPGRADING.md

 ### RecheckTx Parameter Change

-`RecheckTx` was previously a parameter in the mempool section of the `config.toml`.
+`RecheckTx` was previously enabled by the `recheck` parameter in the mempool section of the `config.toml`.
-Setting it to true means Tendermint will trigger the `CheckTx` ABCI call on every transaction remaining in the mempool following the execution of a block.
+Setting it to true made Tendermint invoke another `CheckTx` ABCI call on each transaction remaining in the mempool following the execution of a block.
-Similar to the timeout parameter changes, this parameter makes more sense as a network-wide coordinated variable so that applications can be written knowing either all nodes run `RecheckTx` or that none of them do.
+Similar to the timeout parameter changes, this parameter makes more sense as a network-wide coordinated variable so that applications can be written knowing either all nodes agree on whether to run `RecheckTx`.

-Applications can turn on `RecheckTx` by altering the `ConsensusParams` in the `FinalizeBlock` `ABCI` response.
+Applications can turn on `RecheckTx` by altering the `ConsensusParams` in the `FinalizeBlock` ABCI response.

 ### CLI Changes